There are many different ways to store a cake plus some simple steps you can take to make sure your cake stays fresh and tasting good.

 I think we’re used to seeing cakes in the cooler at grocery stores and seeing people on TV have these huge coolers they pop their finished cakes into and maybe just assume it needs to be refrigerated.
 That’s just a guess and I could totally be wrong on that.

 A lot of the big bakeries chill their cakes.
 I’m guessing it’s to keep the cake out of the way and to keep it fresh for a longer time, or those cakes may have perishable fillings and frosting.
-I’m sure it also gets pretty warm in a bakery as well, so in that case they’d need to be kept cool.
+I’m sure it also gets pretty warm in a bakery as well, so in that case, they’d need to be kept cool.

 The thing is, most cakes taste better at room temperature.
 I know that there are some exceptions, but I’m talking generally here.
 Unless it has perishable ingredients in it, it doesn’t really need to be chilled.

-A cake that’s covered in American Buttercream doesn’t need to be chilled.
+A cake that’s covered in American buttercream doesn’t need to be chilled.
 Unless you’ve got a really warm room or a bug problem, it’s okay to be left at room temperature for several days.
-Just cover it in a box, or a cake keeper.
+Just cover it in a box or a cake keeper.

 If you’re using Swiss Meringue buttercream, cream cheese buttercream, fruit filling, or things like that, then your cake needs to be stored in the fridge.

-A quick note about chilling cakes that are decorated with dark colored buttercream:
+A quick note about chilling cakes that are decorated with dark-colored buttercream: